 First, let’s understand a few concepts:

 - UNIT: Refers to the unit graphics designed by PCB design engineers.

 - SET: Refers to multiple units that engineers put together to improve production efficiency and facilitate production.
 This is what we often call the puzzle, which includes unit graphics, process edges,etc.

 - PANEL: Refers to a board composed of multiple sets.
-It is added with tool board edges to improve efficiency and facilitate production when PCB manufacturers producethe product.
+It is added with tool board edges to improve efficiency and facilitate production when PCBB manufacturers producethe product.

 - Innerdry film